 - Persons who are interested in growing designated specialty breeds of chicken and interested in becoming a farmer-member of Chicken Farmers of Ontario.

-- Existing farmer-members who are currently growing designated specialty breeds of chicken breeds or who are interested in growing these breeds of chicken.
+- Existing farmer-members who are interested in growing these specialty breeds of chicken.

 - Those interested in participating in the program are required to complete and submit an application digitally by clicking here.

 - The program has been designed to be an annual process.
-As the first year will be a transition, the application deadlines are:
+As the first year will be a transition, please contact CFO office (email@example.com) for the applicable deadlines.

-- An applicant is encouraged to apply to produce a minimum level of production of specialty breeds of chicken per quota period over the next year.
+- An applicant is encouraged to apply to produce a minimum level of production of specialty breeds of chicken of around 5,000 birds per quota period.

-- The approved applicant will be granted a "Right" to grow and market specialty breeds of chicken.
+- The approved applicant will be authorized to grow and market specialty breeds of chicken and will be associated with a Specialty Breeds Allotment (SBA) representing the number of kilograms it is authorized to grow.

-- The Right, known as Specialty Breeds Allotment (SBA), is specific only to the particular farmer-member to whom it is granted and is not trade-able, transferable, rentable and may not be pledged as security for indebtedness, and has no financial value attributed to it.
+- The Specialty Breeds Allotment (SBA) is specific only to the particular farmer-member to whom it is associated.
+The SBA does not grant any ownership rights to the farmer-member to whom it is associated.
+SBA is not tradeable, transferable, rentable and may not be pledged as security for indebtedness, and has no financial value attributed to it.

-- New farmer-members allotted SBA and when having complied with all CFO Policies and Regulation, will have the same rights and obligations as existing farmer-members who are allottees of basic quota.
-Compliance includes:
+- Approved farmer-members who have been associated with an SBA must comply with all applicable CFO Policies and Regulations and have regulatory obligations as existing farmer-members who are allottees of basic quota.
+Compliance includes but is not limited to:

 - Pass barn inspection